-Hong Kong's economy expanded by 5.4% y-o-y in real terms in the third quarter of calendar year 2021, after an increase of 7.6% y-o-y in the previous quarter.
-Considering the actual growth in the first three quarters of calendar year 2021, Hong Kong is expected to have grown by 6.4% in 2021.
-Further, IMF has projected Hong Kong's real GDP growth to be around 3.5% in 2022.
-However, the Hong Kong government's sudden tightening of restriction on travel and social activity in response to the threat of an outbreak of the Omicron variant of COVID-19 highlights the risks to Hong Kong's economy and credit metrics that further waves of COVID-19 virus may pose if the government continues to adhere strictly to its "Zero Covid" approach.
-Further, IMF projects GDP growth to moderate below 3% by calendar year 2025 due to structural headwinds such as aging of population.
-However, faster than expected border opening could lead to stronger recovery in private consumption.
-Further, a faster than expected development of global recovery could lead to stronger export growth than currently envisaged, which could further improve medium and long-term growth prospects.
+Following a 2-year recession, the economy in Hong Kong expanded by 6.3% in 2021, a 11 year high.
+With rapid vaccination progress and COVID-19 pandemic contained in the last year, economic activity rebounded sharply by 7.8% in first half of calendar year 2021 and by 5.1% in second half, supported by buoyant domestic and external demand.
+The recovery was spearheaded by private consumption, which rebounded strongly from a record decline by 10.5% in calendar year 2020 to rise by 5.6% in real terms.
+The labor market conditions also improved, with the seasonally adjusted unemployment rate falling to an average 3.9% in fourth quarter of calendar year 2021.
+After a strong rebound last year, Hong Kong's GDP growth is projected to decline to -0.9% in calendar year 2022.
+Further, outbreak of the Omicron variant of COVID-19 virus presents the downside risks to Hong Kong's economy and credit metrics that further waves of COVID-19 virus may pose if the government continues to adhere strictly to its "Zero COVID" approach.
+Further, IMF has projected GDP growth to moderate below 3.3% between calendar years 2022 and 2025 due to structural headwinds such as aging of population.
+However, faster than expected development of global recovery could lead to stronger export growth than currently envisaged, which could further improve medium and long-term growth prospects.